Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Methodology

-where $\mathcal{C}$ refers to the concatenation operation. $W_{i,\mathcal{I}}$ and $W_{i,\mathcal{C}}$ are the parameters of $1\times 1$ convolution.
-For the sake of simplification, we define $f_{\mathcal{C}}$ as the output of our CCA module.
-By CCA module, we gradually enhance the context features and avoid introducing too much redundant information by the designed gate-based information integration unit.
-Then the generated context feature $f_{\mathcal{C}}$ is used for guiding the CGL module, and improve the performance of segmentation as an auxiliary supervised branch.
+where $\mathcal{C}$ refers to the concatenation operation. $\theta_{i,\mathcal{I}}$ and $\theta_{i,\mathcal{G}}$ are the parameters of the $1\times 1$ convolution. $\sigma$ indicates the element-wise sigmoid function.
+For the sake of simplification, we define $f_{\mathcal{G}}$ as the output of our CCA module.
+By the CCA module, we gradually enhance the context features and avoid introducing too much redundant content by the designed gate-based information integration unit.
+Meanwhile, the generated context $f_{\mathcal{G}}$ can be viewed as the global feature maps to guide the local context learning, and improve the performance of segmentation as an auxiliary supervised branch.

-\subsection{Context-guided Local Affinity Module}
+\subsection{Context-guided local affinity module}

-For further enhancing the features representation and discriminative capability, we propose a context-guided local affinity module for capturing semantic relationship between different positions in feature maps based the position attention model \cite{r41}.
-Different from only using high-level semantic features of encoder network for local similarity calculation, we use the generated context for guidance and effectively integrate more global and complementary information.
-The structure of the CGL module is illustrated in Fig. \ref{fig:4}.
-The CGL module enhances the ability of feature map representation by encoding a wider range of semantic information into the local receptive field.
-First, we adopt the similar gate-based fusion method for aggregating the generated context features $f_\mathcal{C}$ of CCA module and the features $f_\mathcal{A} $ of ASPP module:
+To further promote the features representation and discriminative capability, we propose a context-guided local affinity (CGL) module to capture the semantic relationship among different positions in local feature maps based on the position attention.
+In local feature maps, any two local positions or regions with similar features have correlated complementary improvement, which is helpful to improve the discriminative ability of the encoder features.
+Moreover, we employ the generated context $f_{\mathcal{G}}$ for guidance, which can effectively integrate more global and complementary cues.
+The structure of the CGL module is illustrated in Figure \ref{fig:4}.
+The CGL module enhances the ability of feature representation by encoding a wider range of semantic information into the local receptive field.
+First, to generate an enhanced local feature maps, we adopt the similar gate-based fusion method to aggregate the global context $f_\mathcal{G}$ and the features $f_\mathcal{A}$ of the ASPP module: